-- ☐ The eccentricity of the shaft end in relation to the mounting pitch circle must not exceed 0.2 mm. - ☐ The positional tolerance of the threads for the customer-side fixing screws must not exceed 0.2 mm. - ☐ The axial run-out deviation of the screw-on surface to the shaft must not exceed the permitted axial run-out tolerance of 0.08 mm acc.
+- □ The eccentricity of the shaft end in relation to the mounting pitch circle must not exceed 0.2 mm. - □ The positional tolerance of the threads for the customer-side fixing screws must not exceed 0.2 mm. - □ The axial run-out deviation of the screw-on surface to the shaft must not exceed the permitted axial run-out tolerance of 0.08 mm acc.
 DIN 42955.
-The reference diameter is the pitch circle diameter for securement of the brakes. - Larger deviations can lead to a drop in torque, to continuous grinding on the rotor disk (6) and friction lining (4) and to overheating. - ☐ The rotor disk (6) and brake surfaces must be oil and grease-free. - An axial undercut is required at the transition of the end face to the centering of the rotor disk (6).
-The rotor disk does not have a chamfer. - Recommended shaft tolerance f9 - □ Select the screw length so that the max. screw-in depth for thread s1 (see 5.2.4) is not exceeded.
+The reference diameter is the pitch circle diameter for securement of the brakes.

+Larger deviations can lead to a drop in torque, to continuous grinding of the rotor (4) and to overheating.

+- □ The rotor (4) and brake surfaces must be oil and grease-free. - The shaft tolerance must be selected so that the hub toothing (6) is not widened.
+Widening of the toothing leads to the rotor (4) jamming on the hub (6) and therefore to brake malfunctions.
+Recommended shaft tolerance: k6.
+The max. permitted joining temperature of 150 °C must not be exceeded. - □ The hub toothing (6) and the rotor (4) must not be oiled or greased. - Select the screw length so that the max. screw-in depth for thread s1 (see 5.2.5) is not exceeded.
 Due to the long screws (see Item 11 in 4.4 parts list), the armature disk's stroke can be impaired.
 It may not or only partially be possible to release the brake.
-This can lead to continuous grinding or an unintended drop-out of the armature disk (2). - ☐ The tensile strength R_m of the attachment wall must be at least 300 N/mm2.
-Lower strength values must be approved by mayr® power transmission. - Observe the installation dimension I2 as per Chapter 5.2.4 in the design to minimize the installation effort.
+This can lead to continuous grinding or an unintended drop-out of the armature disk (2). - □ The tensile strength R_m of the attachment wall must be at least 300 N/mm2.
+Lower strength values must be approved by mayr[®] power transmission. - □ Observe the installation dimension I2 as per Chapter 5.2.5 in the design to minimize the installation effort.